einsweniger/viscom_framework/report/chapters/02_tech.rst

 The reason was two-fold:

-- structs have fully named and easy to remember members through an ``sdf`` function.
+- structs have fully named and easy to remember members and could be rendered through an  overloaded ``sdf`` function.
 - A C++ application could potentially generate the shader source from a scene description of primitives.
-  Constructive Solid Geometry approaches could optimize the functions for runtime.
+  Constructive Solid Geometry approaches could optimize the functions for run time.

-This approach was not pursued further: defining the structs and corresponding overrides was labour intensive.
+This approach was not pursued further: defining the structs and corresponding overrides was labour-intensive.
 Other variables (e.g. available OpenGL Extensions) for generating shaders from scene descriptions either reduce re-usability or add significant overhead to compensate.
-Additionally, this approach would limit flexibility so I've decided against it.
+Additionally, this approach would limit flexibility, so I've decided against it.

 Ray Marching
 ------------

 Shadertoy served as primary source for raymarching, SDF and associated techniques.
-Mercury recommends to implement the "Enhanced Sphere Tracing" algorithm (2014, Keinert et. al.: EuroGraphics_).
+Mercury recommends implementing the "Enhanced Sphere Tracing" algorithm (2014, Keinert et. al.: EuroGraphics_).
 The code of their paper proved straightforward to implement in GLSL.

 .. _EuroGraphics: http://doi.org/10.2312/stag.20141233

-iq implementation is simpler and is widely used throughout Shadertoy, but has it's limitations:
+iq implementation is simpler and is widely used throughout Shadertoy, but has its limitations:
-It's designed for very small scenes and perfroms not quite as nice for long rays and high resolutions.
+It's designed for very small scenes and performs not quite as nice for long rays and high resolutions.
 'Simple' Scenes work well withing their bounds and shortcuts: in general, the Enhanced algorithm is faster and produces nicer edges.

 All ray marching algorithm performances degrade for large object counts: each object/functions adds to the calculation time for the rays.